+This year the women have been tracing the big picture, using The Story: The Bible as One Continuing Story of God and His People.
+We have our own big picture of The Story: this window.
+It is designed to be read, just like the stained glass windows of European cathedrals.
 The window is structurally designed in four vertical bays, but thematically designed as five acts with a prelude.
 The prelude is God himself.
 The five acts are the five major stages in his dealings with the world: creation, Israel, Christ, church, and consummation.
-We will look at the window in these six parts; between each we will sing.
+For our Advent meditation today we will look at this window in these six parts.
+Between each part we will sing, which is especially appropriate on this, the Third Sunday of Advent, whose theme is Joy.